 Do you wonder each month when your period is due?
 Using a period cycle tracker, like our TAMPAX period tracker, can give you a heads up so you’re never surprised when that time of the month rolls around.
 You’ll know exactly when to expect it.
 When you track your cycle with a period tracker and know when to have tampons on hand, you can face every day with greater confidence.

+First of all, stop thinking about normal.
+Every girl is different.
+What’s important is that you find out what’s normal for you; a period tracker will help you to do just that.
 All cycles are unique, but between pre-period, period and ovulation, there are a few things we all have in common:

 The dreaded premenstrual syndrome.
-Some common symptoms of PMS are headaches, bloating, irritability and crying more than normal.
-In other words, that urge to sit on the couch in sweatpants with a tub of ice cream and sob while watching ‘The Notebook’.
-Yeah, we’ve all been there.
+Some common symptoms of PMS are headaches, bloating, irritability and crying more than usual.
+In other words, that urge to sit on the couch in joggers with a tub of ice cream and cry over ‘The Notebook’.
+We’ve all been there.

 This is the time when you’re ovulating and at the highest risk for pregnancy.
-This fertile time lasts about 6 days.
+This fertile time lasts about six days.
 In a 28-day cycle, ovulation typically occurs on day 14.

 To calculate your period, you'll need to count the days in between your last few periods.
 Start counting on the first day of your period and stop counting on the day before your next period.
 This is the number of days in one menstrual cycle.
 Do this for a few cycles, then add up the total number of days and divide them by the number of cycles.
 This will give you the average number of days in your cycle, and once you know this number, you'll be able to track your period easily.